kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/assignment-2-identity-and-limiting-beliefs.md

 - Prediction of how your life would be without this limiting belief
 - Your new empowering belief
 - Description of how the new belief makes you feel
-- Description of what your life would look like if you lived in accordance this new empowering belief
+- Description of what your life would look like if you lived in accordance with this new empowering belief
 - Your action plan for reminding yourself of the empowering belief

 **Make sure your slides include both text and visuals.**